Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

-7 - Fill all areas of image that should not be covered with stitches using the Selection Tool (arrow 2 in Picture No. 5).
-To select an area, move the mouse pointer to its first point and click the left mouse button, then move mouse pointer to the second point and click the left mouse button again.
-The first and second point will be connected by line.
-This way you can draw selection polygon around the area which you want to select.
-Finally, double click the left mouse button to close the polygon (arrow 3 in Picture No. 5).
+7 - Fill all areas of the image that should not be covered with stitches using the Selection Tool (arrow 2 in Picture No. 5).
+To select an area, move the mouse pointer to its first point and click the left mouse button, then move the mouse pointer to the second point and click the left mouse button again.
+The first and second points will be connected by a line.
+This way you can draw a selection polygon around the area that you want to select.
+Finally, double-click the left mouse button to close the polygon (arrow 3 in Picture No. 5).

-8 - Once the area is selected, click "Edit -> Delete (Fill with Background Color)" command from the main menu (arrow 4 in Picture No.5).
+8 - Once the area is selected, click the "Edit -> Delete (Fill with Background Color)" command from the main menu (arrow 4 in Picture No. 5).

 Picture No. 5